giz-t-hub/2024/README.md

 - May
-    - <b> THE GLOBAL AUTOMAKER RATING 2023 - Who is leading the transition to electric vehicles? </b>:  https://theicct.org/wp-content/uploads/2024/05/ID-161-%E2%80%93-GAR-2023_report_final.pdf
+    - <b> THE GLOBAL AUTOMAKER RATING 2023 - Who is leading the transition to electric vehicles? </b>:  https://theicct.org/wp-content/uploads/2024/05/ID-161-%E2%80%93-GAR-2023_report_final.pdf - *This report updates the Global Automaker Rating 2022 report and assesses how the world’s largest automakers stack up in the transition to ZEVs—that is, battery electric vehicles (BEVs) and fuel-cell electric vehicles (FCEVs).*
-    - <b> Shared mobility and a sustainable transport future in Latin American cities </b>: https://www.wri.org/research/shared-mobility-and-sustainable-transport-future-latin-american-cities?utm_source=brevo&utm_campaign=SLOCAT%20General%20Newsletter%20-%20Apr%202024_copy&utm_medium=email
+    - <b> Shared mobility and a sustainable transport future in Latin American cities </b>: https://www.wri.org/research/shared-mobility-and-sustainable-transport-future-latin-american-cities? - *This paper discusses the views and issues addressed by invited speakers and discussants at the workshop series “Shared Mobility and a Sustainable Transport Future in Latin American Cities,” hosted by WRI Ross Center's Urban Mobility team from August to October 2023.
+The workshops were held to solicit expert views on whether and how shared-mobility tools, like bike sharing and ride-hailing, may support a sustainable mobility ecosystem.*
     -
 - April
-    - <b> Western Balkans Urban Mobility Initiative - Summary Report </b>, World Bank, April 2024: https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099060624074022601/p50218110c3d8b08d19c2c1e8a0a6a19e1d
+    - <b> Western Balkans Urban Mobility Initiative - Summary Report </b>, World Bank, April 2024: https://documents.worldbank.org/en/publication/documents-reports/documentdetail/099060624074022601/p50218110c3d8b08d19c2c1e8a0a6a19e1d - *The overarching aim of the assessment is to identify interventions for urban mobility-related challenges and potential opportunities where the World Bank Group may provide support.
+This comprehensive summary report presents the highlights of individual urban mobility assessments prepared for each of the 10 selected WeBa cities, provides a comprehensive review of urban transport provision and gaps, and identifies priority investment areas and key strategies to enable the urban transport transformation in cities across the region*

 ###
 ###